Data model

 security_need_t int Traceability

-security_need_auth int authentication
+security_need_auth int Authenticity

 external varchar(255) External